ASSOCIATE FREQUENTLY ASKED QUESTIONS

 How do I initiate my relocation to the lab?

-You should submit your Request for Movement of Household Goods form to RAPTravel@nas.edu at least three weeks prior to your proposed move date.
-Your request will be sent to our contracted moving company, Azar Storage, and they will contact you directly to arrange your move.
+You should submit your online Relocation request with your Movement of Household Goods request at least three weeks prior to your proposed move date.

 Can I move myself?

-A self-move is considered an exception and is subject to formal approval by RAP Travel in advance of the move.
+A self-move is considered an exception and is subject to formal approval by RAPTravel@nas.edu in advance of the move.
 Be sure to keep all documentation and itemized receipts, which we will need to reimburse you.

 Insurance and Stipend Payments